rickardl/gcp-intro-demo/README.md

 # Demonstration Manuscript

 NOTE: These instructions are for Linux (most probably should work for Mac as well).
-If some Tieto employee is using Windows it would appreciate to get a merge request to provide instructions for a Windows workstation as well.
+If some Tieto employee is using Windows I would appreciate to get a merge request to provide instructions for a Windows workstation as well.

 Let's finally give detailed demonstration manuscript how you are able to deploy the infra of this demonstration to your GCP account.
 You need a GCP account for this demonstration.
 You can order a private GCP account or you can contact your line manager if you are allowed to use Tieto's GCP account (contact the administrator in Tieto Yammer Google Cloud Platform group).  **NOTE**: Watch for costs!
 Always finally destroy your infrastructure once you are ready (never leave any resources to run indefinitely in your GCP account to generate costs).